One of the most criticized decisions any Superintendent can make is declaring a snow day or a school-day delay due to inclement weather.

 Here are two more factors that are so often forgotten:

 - Parents and colleagues will complain that the roads were unsafe on a given day and that a delay or cancellation was in order, yet when I check at the end of the day, all children across the district have arrived to school safely.
 No accidents or injuries whatsoever.
-If every child in the district has arrived to school safely, the right call was apparently made, regardless of how slippery you thought the roads were earlier in the day.
+If every child in the district arrived at school safely, the right call was apparently made, regardless of how slippery you thought the roads were earlier in the day.

 I recently wrote a piece about the snow days of my youth in my humor column in Seasons magazine.
 You can check it out here on page 49.